puppetlabs/puppet-docs/source/puppet/5.2/function_strings_prefer_v4.md

 * `{'strategy' => 'deep', <DEEP OPTION> => <VALUE>, ...}` --- Same as `'deep'`,
 but can adjust the merge with additional options.
 The available options are:
     * `'knockout_prefix'` (string or undef) --- A string prefix to indicate a value should be _removed_ from the final result.
+If a value is exactly equal to the prefix, it will knockout the entire element.
 Defaults to `undef`, which disables this feature.
     * `'sort_merged_arrays'` (boolean) --- Whether to sort all arrays that are merged together.
 Defaults to `false`.